EmblemHealth

-EmblemHealth is one of the United States' largest nonprofit health plans.
+EmblemHealth Inc is one of the United States' largest nonprofit health plans.
 Headquartered at 55 Water Street in Lower Manhattan, New York City, it is a multi-billion-dollar organization with over 3 million members.

 EmblemHealth was created in 2006 through the merger of Group Health Incorporated (GHI) and the Health Insurance Plan of Greater New York (HIP).
 GHI and HIP had been operating as separate companies in the New York region since 1937 and 1947, respectively.

 History

 Group Health Incorporated (GHI)

 GHI – originally named Group Health Association of New York – was established in 1937 to provide New York's working families access to medical services.
 This new health care model was built around a network of participating providers and was a precursor to today's preferred provider organization (PPO).